 October 27 — Lakewood police shot a man after they say he refused to drop a weapon in a driveway at the Villa Rose Apartments near 6th Avenue and Kipling Street after they responded to a disturbance call.
 It's unclear what weapon the man had.
 Police say the man was transported to a nearby hospital.
 His condition is unknown.

 October 21 — A suspect in an attempted carjacking was killed after he stole a police car and took a police rifle from inside the vehicle, according to Denver police.
 An officer identified the carjacking suspect near 6th Ave. and Santa Fe Drive.
 The officer then got out of his car and chased the suspect.
 Police said the suspect then circled back, got in the police vehicle and drove away.
 Police confronted the suspect near I-25 where shots were exchanged.
+Police hit the man with 15 bullets.
 The suspect was killed.
-An investigation is ongoing.
+The man was identified as 36-year-old Adam Martinez.
+Denver District Attorney Beth McCann decided in August 2020 that the three officers involved would not be charged.
+The officers involved were Denver officers Ismael Lopez, Vincent Vasquez and John Allred.

 September 29 — Monument police shot and killed a man who was shooting at pedestrians, passing cars and police with what a witness said was a BB gun.
 El Paso County Sheriff's Office SWAT Unit officers in Monument shot 20-year-old David Page, according to the 4th Judicial District Attorney's Office.
 The deputies fired after seeing Page point what appeared to be a firearm in their direction, according to a decision letter published Jan.
 2, 2020.
 Page was shot three times and pronounced dead at the scene.
 The DA's office decided no criminal charges will be filed against two police officers who fatally shot Page, who was barricaded in his home with a pellet gun.